yishudata/largeapp.github.io/index.md

 #### What's New
 <ul>
 <li>[Feb.
 2018] Our paper was accepted by Expert Systems With Applications.
 Congratulation!
-Junjie, Yuezhen.</li>
+Junjie & Yuezhen.</li>
 <li>[Dec.
 2017] Dr.Xiying Wang visited our lab.
 Dr.wang is currently a postdoctoral at Pennsylvania State University.</li>
 <li>[Dec.
 2017] Attending BigData 2017 conference at Boston.</li>
 <li>[Nov.
 2017] Attending BIBM 2017 conference at Kansas City.</li>